 Afterward, play these egg games:

 For today’s snack provide an empty cream puff for each child.
 You’ll also need chocolate and vanilla pudding and spoons.
-Have children spoon the pudding into the empty cream puffs.
-Talk about how the women and disciples may’ve felt when they went to Jesus’ tomb and found it empty — just like these cream puffs were empty.
+Then have children spoon the pudding into the empty cream puffs.
+Talk about how the women and disciples may’ve felt when they went to Jesus’ tomb and found it empty—just like these cream puffs were empty.

 At an appropriate time in your worship service, have children march into the service and line up at the front.
 The kids shout “He is risen!” and the church members shout back “He is risen indeed!”
 Do this several times before the children march out to triumphant music.